vivshaw/zettel/pages/working with skewed datasets.md

+---
-tags:: ml, mlops, stats, error analysis alias:: skewed datasets
+tags: ml, mlops, stats, error analysis
+alias: skewed datasets
+---

 - a **skewed dataset** is one where the grand majority fall into one category. for example, a dataset of an extremely rare medical condition, where 99% of examples are healthy tissue
 - with a dataset like this, [[accuracy]] isn't very useful, because you can get 99% far with just `print(False)`!